 Edward Pearson (Guildford, Surrey) – #41 Ginetta G40:

-"I got involved in a clash at the start of race one which dislodged the bonnet pins on the car and then had an incident at the Old Hairpin that ended up with my car getting collected by someone else.
+“I got involved in a clash at the start of race one which dislodged the bonnet pins on the car and then had an incident at the Old Hairpin that ended up with me getting collected by someone else.
 Race two there was more contact but after the restart, I was able to get up to 13th which I was really happy with.

 “I thought we would have the pace in race three but there was some more contact in that race that cost me ground so it ended up being a tricky weekend that could have delivered more.”